Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Particular cases

 \subsection{Spherical shell}

-Considering the particular situation of the spherical shell, i.e. $\bar{\epsilon}=0$, there are some possible simplifications in the Hamiltonian.
-The wavefunction corresponding to the lowest energy state $\xi(x^{i})$ is a constant along the shell since the BEC particles are uniformly distributed around the bubble.
+At first we deal with the particular situation of the spherical shell, i.e.~$\bar{\epsilon}=0$, which allows some simplifications.
+Most importantly, the wave function corresponding to the lowest energy state $\xi(x^{i})$ is a constant along the shell, since the BEC particles are uniformly distributed around the bubble.
+Let us determine the constant value of $\xi$ through the normalization (\ref{constraint}), which yields for the ground state of the system